bredelings/MCON/README.md

 * values can be arrays, dictionaries, or other structured objects
 * the number and structure of fields is not fixed over time.

-MCON is also designed to allow conversion to and from CSV or TSV, when the number and structure of fields is constant.
+MCON is also designed to allow conversion to and from CSV or TSV.
+Fields that do not have a fixed structure are dropped in the conversion to CSV or TSV.

 # Specification